Psychologist (ACT, CFT, CBT), death doula, supervisor, death&grief educator, writer LGBTQ+ friendly, grief-informed

 I enjoy using my experience and knowledge to help others

-find answers, strength, and their
+strength, and their

 unique path.